chiiglaaa/Python-Modules/subprocess module/Lesson 3/readme.md

                character encoding is determined by the system.

-    errors=None - Argument is a parameter that can be passed to specify how encoding errors should be handeled when decoding the output of a subprocess.
+    errors=None - Argument is a parameter that can be passed to specify how encoding errors should be handled when decoding the output of a subprocess.

                If the subprocess output contains characters that are not valid in the target encoding, a 'UnicodeDecodeError' will be raised.

-               "strict": ignore any invalid characters and
-               continue decoding.
+               "strict": raise a 'UnicodeError' if an error occurs during encoding or decoding.

                "ignore": ignore any invalid characters and continue decoding.